mit-han-lab/gan-compression/README.md

 **[NEW!]** The lite pipeline (GAN Compression Lite) is released!
 Check the [tutorial](docs/lite_pipeline.md) for the pipeline.

 **[NEW!]** GauGAN training code and tutorial is released!
 Check the [tutorial](docs/training_tutorial.md) to compress GauGAN.

-**[NEW!]** Correct metric naming and update the evaluation protocol.
-Support MACs budget for searching.

 ![teaser](imgs/teaser.png)
 *We introduce GAN Compression, a general-purpose method for compressing conditional GANs.
 Our method reduces the computation of widely-used conditional GAN models, including pix2pix, CycleGAN, and GauGAN, by 9-21x while preserving the visual fidelity.
 Our method is effective for a wide range of generator architectures, learning objectives, and both paired and unpaired settings.*